ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Database_Access.md

 ## MsSQL Fileserver

-Currently Microsoft SQL can only be used as a  file server and not as a database (someday, probably soon).
+Currently Microsoft SQL can be used as a  file server or as a database.
 As a file server, this allows infinite scaling of CS.

 ### Fileserver Setup